Saskatoon Serviceberry

 Amelanchier alnifolia

-Serviceberry — Saskatoon (Amelanchier alnifolia) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 10–20 ft tall and 10–15 ft wide, and needs low to medium water.
+Saskatoon Serviceberry (Amelanchier alnifolia) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 10–20 ft tall and 10–15 ft wide, needs low to medium water, and prefers full sun to partial shade to dappled sun.
 Large shrub; best used as multi-stem.

 Photos